carallon/pharos-controller-api/sphinx-src/http-api/override.rst

 DELETE
 ======

 Release any overrides on fixtures or groups.
+Action will propagate to all controllers in a project.

 ``DELETE /api/override``